KannonZenetism/zenetism-field-physics/lattice-mathematics/LM04-temporal-algebra-structural-space-and-phase-resolution.md

 **Definition (Phase Collision):**

-Phase collision occurs when a particle (operating under prevalent Khaonic flow) encounters its contra-particle (operating under recessive Aionic flow).
+Phase collision occurs when a particle (operating within prevalent Khaonic flow) encounters its contra-particle (operating within recessive Aionic flow).

 Formally, let \( \psi_K \) be a field-state with prevalent entropic spectral character and \( \psi_A \) be its contra-paired field-state with prevalent centropic spectral character.